Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Puerta Maya Cruise Terminal

 The terminal offers a large open-air shopping complex with international brands, duty-free stores, and local craft vendors.
 Passengers will also find several restaurants and bars, many designed with a lively vacation atmosphere.
-Outside the port, beach clubs and excursion pick-up points are within a short taxi ride.
+These features make it one of the best spots for Cozumel things to do near the cruise port without leaving the terminal area.

-Puerta Maya is popular with travelers who prefer a self-contained port experience, as everything from shopping to dining is located within steps of the ship.
+Outside the port, beach clubs and excursion pick-up points are within a short taxi ride, expanding your list of things to do at Cozumel cruise port.
+Puerta Maya is especially popular with travelers who prefer a self-contained environment, where everything from shopping to dining is located within steps of the ship.

 Facilities and Amenities at Cozumel Cruise Ports